Master of Music (M.M.), Doctor of Philosophy (Ph.D.)

 Live virtual interview and musicianship evaluation

 Applicants invited for a live virtual interview will meet with the department chair and other members of the theory faculty.
+We will communicate with you via email after December 1 to schedule your live virtual audition and/or interview event(s).

 You will also complete an audition for an Associate Instructorship.
 Associate Instructors in music theory gain valuable teaching experience in our undergraduate courses in music theory and literature and in aural skills.
 The audition includes evaluations of: